ghulamza/masterthesis-time-series-analysis/README.md

 The ultimate goal is to forecast the future 6 months of market share of new registration for BEV-PKW in Germany (electrical passenger cars, data source: https://www.kba.de/DE/Statistik/Fahrzeuge/Neuzulassungen/MonatlicheNeuzulassungen/monatl_neuzulassungen_node.html).

-Please feel free share this repo.
+Please feel free to share this repo.
 I am more than happy to receive your feedback.

 Yours,